andrew867/LuxPower-Advanced/.github/ISSUE_TEMPLATE/bug_report.md

     id: detailed_description
     attributes:
       label: "Detailed Description"
-      description: "Provide a detailed description of the issue, including steps to reproduce and the expected behavior."
+      description: "Provide a detailed description of the issue, steps to reproduce, and expected behavior."
       placeholder: "Describe the issue in detail"
     validations:
       required: true

   - type: checkboxes
     id: issue_check
     attributes:
-      label: Issues
+      label: "Issue Confirmation"
-      description: By Submitting this Issue you confirm you have checked to see if the issue already exists and your not duplicating the bug, if this is found to be the case this will be deleted
+      description: "Check the box to confirm you have verified this bug isn't already reported."
       options:
-        - label: I agree i have checked the Issues Tab to see if this already Exists
+        - label: "I have searched the Issues tab and confirmed this issue does not already exist."
           required: true
+---